-It is proposed to place the draft Orange Play Strategy on public exhibition for a 28 day period to provide opportunity for community feedback and input.
+A report has been provided to the next meeting of the Sport and Recreation Policy Committee on 4 June 2024, recommending that the draft Orange Play Strategy be paced on public exhibition for a 28 day period to provide opportunity for community feedback and input.
 Following a review of submissions, the draft Play Strategy will be reviewed, amended as required and refer to Council for adoption.